roccoblues/snake/README.md

   -i, --interval <INTERVAL>    Snake advance interval in ms [default: 150] -g, --grid-size <GRID_SIZE>  Width and height of the grid [default: 20]
-      --no-obstacles           Don't draw obstacles on the grid --autopilot              Autopilot mode - the computer controls the snake --arcade                 Arcade mode - the snake gets faster with every food eaten
+      --no-obstacles           Don't draw obstacles on the grid --autopilot              The computer controls the snake
+      --arcade                 The snake gets faster with every food eaten
 ```

 ### Keybindings